top of page

 Here's a thrill better than any amusement park ride, and with none of the long lines: a brisk walk or bike ride across the George Washington Bridge in Washington Heights.

-After a few smooth turns along the wider new path, you'll pass a large viewing platform off to the side, where you can stop to take in the sights and learn about the history of the bridge.
+After a few smooth turns along the new wider path, you'll pass a large viewing platform off to the side, where you can stop to take in the sights and learn about the history of the bridge.

 Return to the main path and you'll soon reach the actual bridge with its two massive towers.
 Unlike the Brooklyn Bridge, here the towers have been left exposed, giving them their signature crisscross look.